Decay of covariances, uniqueness of ergodic component and scaling limit for a class of \nabla\phi systems with non-convex potential: Uniqueness of ergodic component

 For $x\in\ed$, we define the \textbf{even} shift operators: $\sigma_{x}:\RR^{\ed}\rightarrow\RR^{\ed}$ and $\sigma_{x}:\RR^{\bed}\rightarrow\RR^{\bed}$ similarly as for $x\in\zd$.
 Then shift-invariance and ergodicity for $\mu^{\even}$ (with respect to $\sigma_x$ for all $x\in\ed$) are defined similarly as for $\mu$.
 The main result in this section is: \begin{thm} For every $u\in\RR^d$, there exists at most one $\mu^{\even}_u\in {\cal G}_\even(H^{\even})$, shift-invariant and ergodic with tilt $u$. \end{thm} We will prove Theorem \ref{ergeven1} by coupling techniques.
 We will follow the same line of argument as in \cite{FS}, by introducing dynamics on the gradient field which keeps the measure in ${\cal G}_\even(H^\even)$ invariant.
 Suppose the dynamics of the \textbf{even} height variables $\phi_t=\{\phi_t(y)\}_{y\in\ed}$ are generated by the family of SDEs

 where for all $x\in\od$, $F_x$ are the functions defined in Lemma \ref{nuodd}, satisfying the properties in Definition \ref{rwd}, and $\{W_t(y),y\in\ed\}$ is a family of independent Brownian motions.
-Using standard SDE methods, one can show that equation (\ref{sde}) has a unique solution.
+Using standard SDE methods and due to the fact that $V''$ is bounded, one can show that equation (\ref{sde}) has a unique solution in $L_r^2$ for some $r>0$.

 We denote by $S_\even$ the class of all shift invariant $\mu\in P_2({\chi}_\even)$ which are stationary for the SDE (\ref{sde}) and by ext $S_\even$ those $\mu_\even\in S_\even$ which are ergodic.
 For each $u\in\RR^d$, we denote by $\left(\ext{{\cal S}_\even}\right)_{u}$ the family of all $\mu^\even\in\ext {\cal S}_\even$ such that $\ey_{\mu^\even}(\eta_\even(b))= \langle u, y_b-x_b\rangle$ for all bonds $b=(x_b,y_b)\in\bed$.
 Note that all translation invariant measures in ${\cal G}_\even(H^\even)$ are stationary under the dynamics (see Proposition 3.1 in \cite{FS}).